How to make Prenuptial Agreements stick

 If you do not like the lawyer when you meet him or her, trust your instincts, you need to find someone who matches your style and needs well.
 You are not doing anyone any favors if you cannot stand your attorney or want their personality to be different than it already is.

 Call to schedule a consultation appointment with the lawyer.
 This will give you an opportunity to evaluate how you are treated by the staff and will give you some time to interact with and interview the lawyer.
-After spending thirty minutes to one hour with the lawyer, you should have a good feel for whether he or she is the right lawyer for you.
+After spending time in an initial consultation with the lawyer, you should have a good feel for whether he or she is the right lawyer for you.
 One factor that is often overlooked is whether a lawyer’s personality compliments yours.
 Your divorce lawyer is someone with whom you will be sharing many intimate details of your life as well confidential financial information.
 He or she must be someone with whom you are comfortable and whom you trust.

 Many potential clients want to know if we offer a free consultation.
-Nope.
-My staff and I have no problem answering questions about my background, my philosophy, what types of cases do I handle, etc. but a “meet and greet” type meeting always turns into “my situation is this? what should I do?”
-I need the time to sit down with a potential client and talk about their case.
+We do not offer a free consultation but my staff and I have no problem answering questions about my background, my philosophy, what types of cases do I handle, etc. but a “meet and greet” type meeting always turns into “my situation is this? what should I do?”
+The potential client and I need the time to sit down and talk about their case.
 My time and the potential client’s time is valuable.

 During the initial consultation with the potential lawyer, you may consider asking her the following questions: